 Department Program Type Program Title CIP Code Program Description Program Learning Outcomes Certification/Professional Licensure Specialized Accreditation Student Leadership & Success Studies Bachelor's Degree University Studies, B.A.
 24.0102 The BA/BS is designed to meet the academic and professional objectives of learners whose needs are not addressed through existing degree programs.
 The degree assists learners in developing essential skills valued by employers and graduate schools (e.g., applied learning, critical thinking, written and oral communication, teamwork, ethical reasoning, and global understanding) within the framework of a larger discipline.
 Learners will complete a structured yet customized set of upper division courses under the guidance of an advisor and faculty mentor to ensure that standards for academic rigor at the Bachelor level are achieved.
 Candidates for the degree will focus on intellectual skills and integrative knowledge by enrolling in courses in a general disciplinary area with intentionally-selected, specialized knowledge courses that contribute to an integrated whole, and by completing a capstone experience that further prepares them for their chosen professions or graduate school admission.
 Under the direction of a faculty member, students will complete a capstone course or an internship which will involve reflection and a synthesis of learning to demonstrate achievement of the learning outcomes for the degree.
-1. Connect prior learning and future plans to essential learning outcomes.
-2. Use multidisciplinary perspectives to synthesize facts, ideas, and information to independently solve problems.
-3. Communicate to a variety of stakeholders using written, verbal, or digital skills.
-4. Use self-directed skills to complete project(s).
-5. Use forward-thinking skills to connect prior learning to trends.
 Student Leadership & Success Studies Bachelor's Degree University Studies, B.S.
 24.0102 The BA/BS is designed to meet the academic and professional objectives of learners whose needs are not addressed through existing degree programs.
 The degree assists learners in developing essential skills valued by employers and graduate schools (e.g., applied learning, critical thinking, written and oral communication, teamwork, ethical reasoning, and global understanding) within the framework of a larger discipline.
 Learners will complete a structured yet customized set up upper division courses under the guidance of an advisor and faculty mentor to ensure that standards for academic rigor at the Bachelor level are achieved.
 Candidates for the degree will focus on intellectual skills and integrative knowledge by enrolling in courses in a general disciplinary area with intentionally-selected, specialized knowledge courses that contribute to an integrated whole, and by completing a capstone experience that further prepares them for their chosen professions or graduate school admission.
 Under the direction of a faculty member, students will complete a capstone course or an internship which will involve reflection and a synthesis of learning to demonstrate achievement of the learning outcomes for the degree.
-Connect prior learning and future plans to essential learning outcomes.
-2. Use multidisciplinary perspectives to synthesize facts, ideas, and information to independently solve problems.
-3. Communicate to a variety of stakeholders using written, verbal, or digital skills.
-4. Use self-directed skills to complete project(s).
-5. Use forward-thinking skills to connect prior learning to trends.